Unify Enterprise Communications Limited

 Supply Chain Controls

-- Unify has reviewed its existing supplier Code of Conduct, which all suppliers are required to confirm their adherence to, when each supplier is accepted as a new supplier of Unify.
+- A review of Unify’s existing supplier Code of Conduct (which every supplier is required to confirm adherence to when it is accepted as a new supplier to Unify) to ensure Unify’s supply chain is operating in compliance with the Modern Slavery Act.
 The Code of Conduct defines the basic requirements placed on suppliers of goods and services to Unify and sets out the responsibilities that each supplier must comply with in respect of stakeholders and the environment.
-Following its review, a number of changes are being made to strengthen the Code of Conduct to ensure that Unify’s supply chain is operating in compliance with the Modern Slavery Act;
+In addition, Unify will be seeking to adopt and implement the Code of Conduct belonging to its affiliate company, Atos IT Services UK Limited, within the next 12 month period;

-- Unify has reviewed its existing due diligence process for prospective suppliers.
-This process includes carrying out an audit of the supplier’s business to assess the supplier against various criteria to obtain a risk assessment score.
-Suppliers with a higher score are subject to further audits and more regular scrutiny by Unify during its supplier relationship to ensure that such risks do not develop to negatively affect the supply chain.
-Having reviewed the existing due diligence process, changes have been made to the audit criteria to include the prevention of modern slavery; and
+- A review of its existing due diligence process for prospective suppliers including the audit criteria which includes the prevention of modern slavery.
+This process included carrying out an audit of the supplier’s business to assess the supplier against various criteria to obtain a risk assessment score.
+Suppliers with a higher score were subject to further audits and more regular scrutiny by Unify during its supplier relationship to ensure that such risks do not develop to negatively affect the supply chain; and

-- Unify has also taken the step of reviewing the existing training carried out within the business to ensure that its supply chain operates in an ethical and compliant manner.
-This has identified training requirements that are being addressed and training on the prevention of modern slavery shall be delivered to critical departments, such as Procurement and Legal.
+- A review of the existing training carried out within the business to ensure that its supply chain operates in an ethical and compliant manner including training on the prevention of modern slavery to critical departments, such as Procurement and Legal.
 It is anticipated that further training and information will be cascaded to reach the wider business.

 Unify acknowledges that the controls put in place to manage the risk posed from modern slavery require regular review.
 As such, Unify will continue to evaluate the effectiveness of these measures to ensure that the risk of modern slavery in the Unify supply chain is mitigated.

-Approved by the Board and signed on its behalf by:
+Approved by the Board on 5th June 2018 and signed on its behalf by:

 Director, Unify Enterprise Communications Limited